If you’re going to Hanoi for the first time then you’re in for a treat. This big beehive of a city is a place you’ll not soon forget.

 5. Chill out at the railway

 There’s a railway line that runs right through a residential neighbourhood of Hanoi — with just a meter or so of space on each side.
-Several times a day, a train rushes past within arm’s length of all the houses.
+Several times a day, a train rushes past within arm’s length of all the houses — seeing this is quite the thrill!

-I thought it would just be a place where people quickly get their picture and then leave (like so many other Insta-famous locations), but there’s more to it than that.
-After the obligatory snaps, many people will sit down for coffee or beer and just chat as they wait for the next train to come.
+I thought at first it would just be a place where people quickly get their picture and then leave (like so many other Insta-famous locations), but there’s more to it than that.
+After taking their obligatory snaps, many people will actually sit down for coffee or beer and just chat as they wait for the next train to come.

 It’s the perfect spot to chat with locals and other travellers!